Proofread! Many times companies will overlook this in a rush to get their recognition pin in hand.

 3. Buyers should do their research when selecting a recognition pin, determining style, quality, and overall appearance.
 Once determined, they should get quotes and proposals on the employee recognition pins they want.

-4. If high quality recognition pins is what a company seeks, there is no room for procrastination.
+4. If high-quality recognition pins are what a company seeks, there is no room for procrastination.
 Although the turnaround time for employee recognition pins is relatively short, companies should place their orders well in advance.
 This allows the recognition pin company the time needed to deliver quality customized recognition pins on schedule.